 We can see from this brief discussion that the use of writing has slipped into the overall practice of Somali maanso poetry unobtrusively.
 I suggest that this is a reflection of the concept of the definitive text.
-The Somalis already had this concept prior to the use of writing, and, as the concept is one that is not dependent on medium of communication, it allowed for writing to be easily adopted as simply another vehicle for the definitive text.
+The Somalis already had this concept prior to the use of writing and as the concept is one which is not dependent on medium of communication it allowed for writing to be easily adopted as simply another vehicle for the definitive text.

-Conclusion
+8. Conclusion

 In this brief article I have presented arguments based on the way Somalis view their poetry.
-I hope to have established the presence of the concept of definitive text in Somali attitudes toward maanso poetry.
-I have looked at the extratextual attitudes toward maanso in contrast to those toward traditional hees.
-I have also presented, albeit very briefly, ideas pertaining to intratextual characteristics that support the concept of definitive text.
-These ideas have then been linked to the development of heello and modern hees and the use of writing in Somali poetry.
-By bringing in comparisons from Clarke's work on autonomy in Western tonal music, I hope to have shown that the idea of definitive text may be considered from a wider perspective than just the Somali and that comparative work may help to bring a deeper understanding of the creative use of language in performed verbal art, which is one of the aims of the Literature and Performance research project to which this article aims to be a contribution.
+I hope to have shown the presence in Somali knowledge of maanso poetry of the concept of definitive text.
+I have looked at the extra-textual attitudes to maanso in contrast to those to traditional hees.
+I have also presented, albeit very briefly, ideas pertaining to intra-textual characteristics which support the concept of definitive text.
+These ideas have then been mentioned in light of the development of heello and modern hees and the use of writing in Somali poetry.
+By bringing in ideas from Clarke's work on autonomy in Western tonal music I hope to have shown that the idea of definitive text is one which may be considered from a wider perspective than just the Somali and that comparative work may help to bring a deeper understanding of the creative use of language in performed verbal art which is one of the aims of